suzuki-shunsuke/oss-contribution-guide/README.md

 [Allowing changes to a pull request branch created from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork)

-You should allow maintainers to push commits to your pull requests.
-Then maintainers can collaborate with you well.
+You should allow maintainers to push commits to your pull requests so that maintainers can collaborate with you well.

 ## Related Articles